patloew/RxLocation/README.md

 # Credits

 The code for managing the GoogleApiClient was adapted from the [Android-ReactiveLocation](https://github.com/mcharmas/Android-ReactiveLocation) library by Michał Charmas, which is licensed under the Apache License, Version 2.0.

+# Donations

+If you like the library and want to support the creator for development/maintenance, you can make a donation in Bitcoin to [1HSPW3NUZjfzsrkVxToWhiScfCnW7adwxk](bitcoin:1HSPW3NUZjfzsrkVxToWhiScfCnW7adwxk).
+Thank you!

 # License